glu99331/WelcomeHomeDB/README.md

 - Produced the code for Q1-4, Q11 and the Custom Question.
 - Also ensured that features were working by testing througly and provided some frontend.
 - Contributed to project report.
+- Contributed to Project Part 1, 2, 3

 2. Satyam
 - Added features 8 and 10 along with frontend and role management.